 After a heat wave of temperatures reaching the high thirties, it has been a chilly last few days with strong winds and far cooler temperatures.
 This made game viewing difficult as fresh tracks were blown over by the dust and many animals retreated to the thickets to lie low.
 Despite it being windy and cool conditions, it meant the ranging and tracking team needed to work that much harder to find what we were looking for.
 Highlights this last week were that of the Ntsevu pride feeding on a giraffe calf, multiple leopards on hoisted kills and a few good cheetah sightings, which is always very special as these elusive cats are few and far between.
 Enjoy the following images showcasing this last week.

 Enjoy the week in pictures…

-The Mashaba female is currently Londolozi’s best known leopard.
-Her relaxed nature means she is comfortable around the camps and vehicles.
+The Mashaba female is currently Londolozi’s best-known leopard.
+Her relaxed nature means she is comfortable around the vehicles.

-This female is a success story all in herself, being born as a single cub to the Dudley Riverbank female in early 2012.
+This female is a success story all in herself, being born as a single cub to the Riverbank 3:3 female in early 2012.

 Filed under General Nature Photography The Week in Pictures Wildlife